The ARC Framework

 Most organizations struggle with this because their learning cycles are performative.
 Pilots get launched.
 Results get reported.
 The underlying model stays unchanged.
 Genuine adaptability requires structured encounters with real failure cases: moments where the existing framework breaks down and creates openness to a new approach.

 Giving people the ability to modify AI outputs sustains adoption through inevitable rough patches.
 Organizations that sustain AI adoption plan for error recovery from the start.
-Agentic systems execute faster than human review cycles, making real learning loops a requirement rather than a preference.

 Resilience

-Explicit accountability structures determine whether people engage honestly with AI.
-Aviation and medicine learned this through hard experience.
-Protective conditions produce results when they are built into the workflow.
-With agentic AI, who owns the outcome is a legal and operational question that needs an answer before deployment, not after the first error.
+Explicit accountability structures decide whether people engage honestly with AI.
+Aviation and medicine learned this the hard way.
+Protective conditions produce results when they are built into the workflow rather than added after a failure.

 Confidence